 The 3000-character limit includes all ASCII characters, including line feeds.
 Some common word processors do not include line feeds in their character count.

 The personal statement that is in your application on the day the program chooses to download applications is the personal statement that they will get.
 Therefore, it is possible to have different personal statements.
 However, since you do not know when your application has actually been downloaded, you should not rely on this to customize your personal statement.

-MP-RAP and AAPM are not responsible for when programs download applications and it is entirely up to the applicant to choose whether they want to do this.
+MP-RAP and AAPM have no control over when programs download applications, and it is entirely up to the applicant to choose whether they want to do this.